dataf1ow/eb.Scrubber/README.md

 The Control Surface:

-- If using a Push, hod the Select Button, then hit the User Button.
+- If using a Push, hold the Select Button, then hit the User Button.
 If using an LP, hit the USER 2 Button.
 The pads do the triggering.
 You should see the playheads scrolling.
 If not, make sure you have the proper length selected in the device.

 - The Undo button will switch to golbal mode.
 On an LP, the UP arrow will switch to global mode.